Peter Imbert, Baron Imbert: Return to London

 Imbert returned to London in 1985 as Deputy Commissioner, becoming Commissioner in 1987.

 Building on the reforms to the Met implemented by his predecessor, Sir Kenneth Newman, Imbert began his own set of reforms called the PLUS programme, aiming to improve the corporate image and quality of service of the Met.
 The programme saw the Met renamed from the "Metropolitan Police Force" to the "Metropolitan Police Service", the name it has retained to this day.
 In addition, a Statement of Common Purpose and Values was devised.

 Imbert suffered a heart attack in 1990, and took six months off duty.
 Further illness in 1992 led to his retirement from the police on 31 January 1993.

 Honours

-Awarded the Queen's Police Medal (QPM) in 1980, Imbert was knighted in 1988.
+Awarded the Queen's Police Medal (QPM) in the 1980 Birthday Honours, Imbert was knighted in 1988.

 Imbert was created Deputy Lieutenant of Greater London in 1994, and Lord Lieutenant in 1998, an office he held until 2008.

 He was created a life peer on 10 February 1999, taking the title Baron Imbert, of New Romney in the county of Kent.

 He was appointed a Commander of the Royal Victorian Order (CVO) in the 2008 New Year Honours List.